azat-co/practicalnode/chapter10/chapter10.md

         $ git --help

-**Note** We advise against committing the `node_modules` folder to the repository for a project intended to be used in other applications, i.e., for a module.
+**Note** I advise against committing the `node_modules` folder to the repository for a project intended to be used in other applications, i.e., for a module.
 On the other hand, it’s a good practice to commit that folder along with all the dependencies for a standalone application, because future updates might break something unintentionally.

 Running Tests in Cloud with TravisCI
 ====================================